supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 ### Non Trivial FD

-- A FD which is not trivial
-- $X \rightarrow Y$ is non-trivial iff $X \not\supseteq Y$
+- $X \rightarrow Y$ is non-trivial iff $X \not\supseteq Y$ i.e. an FD which is not trivial.
 	- $A \rightarrow AB$
 	- $AB \rightarrow AC$
 	- $A \rightarrow BC$

-- If $A \to B$ then we can say $A \alpha  \to B$, but the converse is not true.
-- In any FD, the trivial part can be removed from the RHS i.e. common attributes of LHS and RHS can be removed from RHS.
+- In any non-trivial FD, the trivial part can be *removed from the RHS* i.e. common attributes of LHS and RHS can be removed from RHS.

-### Completely Non Trivial FD

 - $X \rightarrow Y$ is completely non-trivial iff $X \cap Y = \phi$
 	- $AB \rightarrow CD$
 	- $PQR \rightarrow MNO$
 - Every completely non-trivial FD is also a non-trivial FD.

+- Non-trivial FD's with single attributes on RHS are preferred for [[Normal Forms|Normal forms]].

 > [!note]
 > There is no concept as "Semi Trivial FD" in standard resources.